Did you know that three of the most successful entrepreneurs in the world identify as introverts?

 Start a playing cards business

 Will Roya started PlayingCardDecks.com, which started as a side hustle and sells playing cards .
-They are now making $100,000 revenue/mo.
+It cost $80,000 to start the business.
+They are now making $140,000 revenue/mo.

 When I first started the business I was only buying the products wholesale from various suppliers.
 My goal was to have as many different decks that I could.